camillefrancq/sml5202-final-francq/index.md

 <p>
 You would like to start learning french from square one?
 That is a great idea!
 BELCH is here to help you find an easy and interesting way to begin.
+The following French course is intented to
 </p>

 <p>
 <h2>How does "Belch" of the website work?</h2>
 <ul>
-  <li>Adapted: intended for learners</li>
+  <li>Adapted: intended for beginner learners</li>
   <li>Structured: clearly divided in parts</li>
   <li>Immediate feedback given</li>
   </ul>
 </p>

 <p>
-The following French course is intented to
+<h2> You decide when and where you want to study.</h2>
+Start with you computer at home.
+Continue later in the train on your smartphone.
+Even better, pick it up on your phone during your lunchbreak at work.
 </p>